briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

 7. _(g)_ Facilities shall not interfere with existing or planned street trees.

-8. _(h)_ Signage shall be mounted on all new Facilities providing the Facilities Operator’s name, an emergency contact phone number, an informational contact number, and all other information required by law.
+8. _(h)_ Signage shall be mounted on all new Facilities providing the Facilities Operator's name, an emergency contact phone number, an informational contact number, and all other information required by law.
 Unless otherwise prohibited by law, signage shall be discreet in color and shall match the Facilities and surrounding area and font size used on the sign shall be no smaller than 9 point